arnelenero/reactorlib/README.md

 This applies the HOCs passed as arguments, from **right to left** (just like how function nesting works).

-This makes stacked HOCs more readable and easier to rearrange, especially since typical HOCs are _parameterized_, i.e. they are actually functions that take some argument(s) and return the actual HOC.
+Using this format makes stacked HOCs more readable and easier to rearrange, especially since typical HOCs are _parameterized_, i.e. they are actually functions that take some argument(s) and return the actual HOC.

 For example:
 ```javascript